 What are your thoughts about Smack Mellon?

 Smack Mellon is amazing because it allows for experimental work.
 They did not know how this would look; I didn’t know how this would look.
-Smack Mellon is a very important organization that it allows space where we could work with dancers, we can do a reading, photography etc. I would say they are very artist-based.
+Smack Mellon is a very important organization in that it allows space where we could work with dancers, we can do a reading, photography etc. I would say they are very artist-based.
 At one point the project got a little too big because I was trying to do a lot of performances in here, but through their analytical look we noted down to basically one thing and I’m really happy about that.
-So I will say Smack Mellon is really artistic centric with 20 years of experience making exhibitions.
+So I will say Smack Mellon is really artistic-centric with 20 years of experience making exhibitions.

 We heard you funded your project through Kickstarter.
 Did you expect to reach your funding goal?

 Smack Mellon provided us with the initial funding to get started, which helped me a lot with research and development.
 I think I could’ve figured out a way to build a smaller project without funding, but I needed this to be a major statement.
 And it’s very important that the performances are supported.
 I really wanted this project to be a constellation.
 There is a sculpture, the performance, the text, and the future.
-With Kickstarter when you get that fist pledger, it’s amazing.
+With Kickstarter when you get that first pledger, it’s amazing.
 And you have this moment when you’re not so sure you’ll get another.
-I’m really motivated to make these things but when it got tough it was nice to know that a 160 people and many more thought that this project was worth making a sacrifice for and sharing with other people.
+I’m really motivated to make these things, but when it got tough it was nice to know that 160 people and many more thought that this project was worth making a sacrifice for and sharing with other people.